 - “Done for you” premium service.
 A lot of SaaS companies offer these as an extension to their product.

-Simvoly – a website builder offers custom web designs.
+Simvoly – a website builder that offers custom web designs.

 Popular proofreading tool Grammarly has a Human Proofreading service accessible at the reach of a button.